avoajaugochukwu/avoajaugochukwu/README.md

 - 💬 Ask me about anything
 - ⚡ Fun fact: I love business stories and history (From 509 B.C. onward)
 <br><br>
-## Previous Experiences
+## Experiences
+- Front-end developer at ColorElephant.
+Figma to React conversions.
+Building forms with comlicated state management and user interaction flows.
-Front-end developer at PwC Nigeria.
+- Front-end developer at PwC Nigeria.
 I worked with skilled developers and data scientists to build React applications for clients of various sizes.
 <br><br>
 ## Projects
 - <strong>Podcast Player [Code](https://github.com/avoajaugochukwu/podcast_player) / [Demo](https://react-podcast-player.herokuapp.com/):</strong> This is a podcast player built with Apple's Podcast API.
 Users can find and enjoy their favourite podcasts right from their browsers.